bytecodealliance/setup-wasi-sdk-action/README.md

 ### License

-`install-wasi-sdk-action` is released under the [Apache License Version 2.0][license].
+`setup-wasi-sdk-action` is released under the [Apache License Version 2.0][license].
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.